Ecommerce Mobile App Considerations

-And while most retailers haven’t fully implemented a mobile strategy yet, some of the biggest names in the industry have, & in doing so they have already set a standard of best practices.
+And while most retailers haven’t fully implemented a mobile strategy yet, some of the biggest names in the industry have, and in doing so they have already set a standard of best practices.
 Here are some to consider as you plan your mobile app.

-Smartphone & Tablet Optimized
+Smartphone and Tablet Optimized

 Simple User Interface

-Perhaps the most significant thing to remember is to not create a cookie cutter app.
-Every e-commerce store has its own unique features & offerings, so mobile apps should be created with the same strategy in mind.
+Perhaps the most important thing to remember is to not create a cookie cutter app.
+Every e-commerce store has its own unique features and offerings, so mobile apps should be created with the same strategy in mind.
 Whether its featuring a deal of the day on the homepage of your app, or enabling your users to customize the background of the app, unique features are key when trying to implement a mobile application that will truly resonate with consumers.
-After all, you want an app that will encourage consumers to come back & shop while they are on the bus, waiting for an airplane or even watching TV at home.
+After all, you want an app that will encourage consumers to come back and shop while they are on the bus, waiting for an airplane or even watching TV at home.